Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Refactor the test so the code passes.
 - [ ] Run it again to make sure it really fails.
 - [ ] Implement the required functionality.
-- [ ] Meet with the business analyst to ensure that the test is correct.
+- [ ] Meet with the Business Analyst to ensure that the test is correct.

 _[⬆ Back to Top](#table-of-contents)_